stefanov-sm/pg_spreadsheetml/README.md

 pg_spreadsheetml is __injection prone__ and therefore it must be declared as a security definer owned by a limited user.

-The example runs against the popular [DVD rental](https://www.postgresqltutorial.com/postgresql-sample-database/) sample database.
+__Note:__ The example runs against the popular [DVD rental](https://www.postgresqltutorial.com/postgresql-sample-database/) sample database.